lastknight/NCII-hash/README.md

 ## How were the samples acquired?

-We asked content providers to run the tool before the removal.
+We **asked content providers to run [the tool](/tool) - or any equivalent script - before the removal**.
-We do not store - even temporarily - information and content of any kind except for reporting URLs that get destroyed on removal.
+We do not store - even temporarily - information and content of any kind except for **the reporting URLs** that get destroyed on removal.
-We do not solicit images and PLEASE do not send images to us to be hashed and part of this collection.
+We **do not solicit images** and PLEASE **do not send images to us to be hashed** and part of this collection.

-## What type if images are hashed?
+## What type of content is hashed?

-The **NCII-hash** database contains a vast variety of NCII images, from upskirts to revenge porn.
-Many of the images contained are referring to known (e.g. published in newspapers)  to be representing minors.
+The **NCII-hash** database contains a vast variety of NCII images (ani videos, although movies are not included in pHash list), from upskirts to revenge porn.
+Many of the images contained are referring to cases known (e.g. published in newspapers) to be representing minors.

 ## Which algorythms are you providing?